AxelBadam/MidiHero/README.md

 ## Getting Started & Prerequisites

 If you wish to try the game you may clone this repo and run `make`, after replacing the paths in the makefile to where you have installed the sfml library and midifile library.
-The midifile library is already provided in this repo.

 ## Built With